tkl7665/Captcha/README.md

 Including the original samples a total of 100 augmented samples were generated for each character.
 All training images can be found under ./trainingdata/singleChar_Augment

-## Tesseract 👁️
+## EasyOCR 👁️
-As an immediate available algorithm Tesseract was used to extract the text from the captcha images.
-Read more about Tesseract [here](https://github.com/tesseract-ocr/tesseract).
+As an immediate available algorithm EasyOCR was used to extract the text from the captcha images.
+Read more about it [here](https://github.com/JaidedAI/EasyOCR)

 ### Configuration ⚙️
 - psm 10: Treat each cropped region as a single character